ramgopalsiddh/100days_of_ruby/README.md

 ## Usage

-These examples were compiled with **Ruby 2.5.1**.
+These examples were compiled with **Ruby 3.2.3**.
 It is recommended to install this exactly version for a correct running.

+## Progress Table

 | Day | Title      |
 | --- |:----------: |
 | 000 | [Introduction and setup ](days0/setup.md) |

-# 100days_of_ruby